 We control works to existing structures and new sites.

-Telecommunications development will need either planning consent or prior-notification of the council.
-Prior-notification applications don’t need planning permission but applicants need to inform the council of the proposal.
-We can’t object to the principle of putting up a telephone mast but can comment on the siting and design within 56 days.
+Telecommunications development will need either planning consent or prior notification of the council.
+Prior notification applications do not need planning permission but applicants need to inform the council of the proposal.
+We can not object to the principle of putting up a telephone mast but can comment on the siting and design within 56 days.

 - carry out consultations and notify affected neighbours and local schools of proposals nearby by letter